zyenai/whetstone/README.md

   ╚══╝╚══╝ ╚═╝  ╚═╝╚══════╝   ╚═╝   ╚══════╝   ╚═╝    ╚═════╝ ╚═╝  ╚═══╝╚══════╝
 ```

-Ansible playbook to prep, harden, and personalize a fresh Kali install.
+Ansible playbook to prep, harden, and personalize a fresh Kali install with an eye towards industrial control system pentesting.

 Usage:
 ------